dustinnoe/wireshark-lesson/1/LessonPlan.md

   * In the capture filter input box enter `port 53` (DNS traffic travels over port 53 by default)
   * Click the blue shark fin to start the capture.
   * Navigate to http://www.nmap.org/
-  * As soon as the site loads stop the capture by clicking the red square in the main toolbar.
+  * As soon as the site loads, stop the capture by clicking the red square in the main toolbar.
   * You should now only see DNS packets.
 Can you filter out the response packets for nmap.org?

 * **BONUS:** Did you finish early?
 Navigate to https://wiki.wireshark.org/CaptureFilters or https://wiki.wireshark.org/DisplayFilters and try some other interesting filters.